 7 Unexpected Truths I’ve learned about PR from Marketing my Startup

-It was 6 years ago I was first introduced to the world of PR.
+It was 6 years ago I was first introduced to the world of PR and Digital Marketing.

 At the time, twitter was just becoming known, blogger outreach was still considered an “innovative approach” and I spent most of my time working on blogger lists which we’d go through and email in the hopes that 10-15% would write about our client’s product.
 To give you more twitter followers for your videos online just checkout this blog.